Categories

 3) Not knowing your audience

-A classic example of a brand not understanding their audience was Gerber marketed baby food in Africa using a photo of a cute baby on the label, without realizing that labels usually show what’s inside because so many consumers can’t read.
+A classic example of a brand not understanding its audience was Gerber marketing baby food in Africa using a photo of a cute baby on the label, without realising that labels usually show what’s inside because so many consumers can’t read.

 But companies can even fail in their own countries.
 When Free People, a clothing line that sells “movement” clothing, attempted to target ballerinas with their line, they used a model instead of a "real" ballerina in their ad campaign, which resulted in some backlash and even social media parodies.